-Winter Music Festivals In India
+Winter Music Festivals In India in 2021

 India, the address of many vibrant festivals in the world, is especially flavourful in the last few months of the year.
 The Indian summer is tempered with cooler degrees, ideal for travellers to add the festivals to their itineraries.
 Not only is this time to indulge in the colours and traditions, but also soothing sounds of the land.
-We’ve picked up the country’s top music festivals in the end of the year, so you can plug them in your itineraries.
+We’ve picked up the country’s top music festivals at the end of the year, so you can plug them in your itineraries.

 Rajasthan International Folk Festival (RIFF), Jodhpur: Despite having patrons as famous and influential as Mick Jagger and the Maharaj of Jodhpur, the music festival is one of the earthiest events of Rajasthan.
 Set against the backdrop of the grand Mehrangarh Fort, the multi staged festival invites musicians from all over the world, to come and combine their sounds with local artistes, making this a unique melodious affair for never heard before music.
 The festival lasts for five days.